 KEY RATING CONSIDERATIONS

 The ratings confirmation and Stable Trend reflect PNC’s strong operating performance and ability to successfully grow its franchise both organically as well as through acquisition.
-Indeed, PNC completed the integration of its June 1, 2021 acquisition of BBVA USA in under one year, and is on track to achieve targeted cost savings this year while enhancing revenues and earnings.
-DBRS Morningstar views the acquisition as a solid strategic fit, with attractive growth prospects, which accelerates PNC’s goal to build a national footprint.
-Of note, PNC now has a presence in the 30 largest Metropolitan Statistical Areas (MSA) positioning the Company well for future growth.
+Indeed, PNC just completed the integration of its June 1, 2021 acquisition of BBVA USA and remains on track to achieve the cost savings outlined when the transaction was announced.
+DBRS Morningstar views the acquisition as a solid strategic fit, with attractive growth prospects, which accelerates PNC’s strategy to build a national footprint.
+Additionally, there is the added potential for revenue opportunities, as PNC introduces its deeper product offerings to BBVA USA’s franchise.

 Over the longer term, if PNC is able to continue to grow its franchise while reporting top-tier financial performance and maintaining a similar risk profile, its ratings would be upgraded.
-Conversely, a weaker-than-peers performance, reflecting sustained deterioration in core earnings or asset quality would lead to a ratings downgrade.
+Conversely, a weaker-than-peer performance, reflecting a sustained deterioration in core earnings or asset quality, would lead to a ratings downgrade.

 Franchise Combined Building Block (BB) Assessment: Very Strong/Strong

-PNC is the 6th largest US bank, with an extensive regional branch footprint covering the Mid-Atlantic, Southeast, Southwest and Midwest.
-Aided by the BBVA USA acquisition, the Company attained national reach in many of its commercial and retail businesses.
+PNC is one of the largest regional banks in the U.S., with an extensive branch footprint covering the Mid-Atlantic, Southeast and Midwest regions.
 The Company maintains a diverse business mix, including corporate, institutional, retail and residential mortgage banking, as well as asset management.